 Much of our travel is in remote areas, so toilets are few and far between.
 We stop at toilet facilities every opportunity available, otherwise trees and bushes make a great substitute.
 We suggest you carry antiseptic hand wipes, and we provide hand soap and water.

 The distance we travel each day varies on each tour.
 We strive to get a good mix between covering the vast distances in the outback and having enough time to stop and enjoy the experience.
 There will be many stops for meals, photos, meeting local characters, getting up close and personal with flora and fauna, and just taking in the scenery.
-Some of our extended tours have free time just to relax and do your own thing.
+Most of our extended tours have some free time just to relax and do your own thing.

 This varies on the tour, but rest assured we will be looking out for all the wildlife, birds and wildflowers along the way.
 Our guides are experts on spotting things.
 We regularly see kangaroos, emus, wedge-tail eagles, lizards, lots of birds, and much more.

 The weather varies considerably during the year and from region to region, but most of all, it can be unpredictable.
 Check with us prior to departure for updates.

 We provide a comprehensive list of the facilities available at the places we visit on our extended tours.
 Information includes mobile phone coverage, credit card/EFTPOS, shops, banks and washing facilities.